 Ideograms are a schematic representation of chromosomes.
 They show the relative size of the chromosomes and their banding patterns.
 A banding pattern appears when a tightly coiled chromosome is stained with specific chemical solutions and then viewed under a microscope.
 Some parts of the chromosome are stained (G-bands) while others refuse to adopt the dye (R-bands).
 The resulting alternating stained parts form a characteristic banding pattern which can be used to identify a chromosome.
 The bands can also be used to describe the location of genes or interspersed elements on a chromosome.

 Below you can see an ideogram of each human chromosome.
 Next to the known schematic representation we added a chromosome rendered from DNA data.
 The G-bands, areas with proportional more A-T base pairs, are normally colored black in schematic representations.
 To compare the schematic ideograms with our rendered chromosomes, we colored the A-T bases black and the G-C bases white.
 Blue areas in the rendered chromosomes identify bases not known yet.

 The results are interesting.
-When comparing the schematic ideograms with the renderd chromosomes from our project, a significant conformancy can be seen.
-Most black areas on the left side show also black areas on the right side and white areas are also white on the "digital" chromosomes.
+When comparing the schematic ideograms with the rendered chromosomes from our project, a significant conformance can be seen.
+Most black areas on the left side show also black areas on the right side and white areas are also white on the “digital” chromosomes.